 As you climb towards the summit of Mount Manaia, 420 m above sea level, the gradient gets steeper and the views get more impressive.

-Mount Manaia is located at Taurikura Bay, Whangarei Heads, which lies just east of Whangarei City.
-You can park in the Manaia Club’s lower car park.
-The main track begins just above the car park.
+Mount Manaia is 28 km east of Whangārei.
+Park in the Mount Manaia Club’s lower car park on Whangārei Heads Road above McLeod Bay.
+The track begins just above the car park.